youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/window.md

 Gets the size of the diagonal between two opposing screen corners.

-A return value of 0 means that starboard does not know what the screen diagonal is.
-Sets the default options for system windows.
+A return value of 0 means that starboard does not know what the screen diagonal is.Sets the default options for system windows.

 `options`: The option values to use as default values.
 This object must not be `NULL`.